Burger King: Legal cases and disputes

+Trademark disputes

 A trademark dispute involving the owners of an unrelated restaurant also named Burger King in Mattoon, Illinois, led to a federal lawsuit.
 As a result, the larger Burger King chain was ordered not to build any franchises within a 20-mile radius of the Mattoon Burger King.
 An existing trademark held by a shop of the same name in South Australia forced the company to change its name in Australia to "Hungry Jack's", while another state trademark in Texas forced the company to abandon its signature product, the Whopper, in several counties around San Antonio.
 The company was only able to enter northern Alberta, in Canada, in 1995, after it paid the founders of another chain named Burger King.